Read real reviews from real users

 Looking to travel from Müllheim (Baden) to Mulhouse by train?
 You've come to the right place!

-On average, it takes around 58 minutes to travel from Müllheim (Baden) to Mulhouse by train, the fastest services can get you there in as little as 24 minutes though.
-You'll usually find 15 trains per day running along the 13 miles (21 km) route between these two destinations.
+On average, it takes around 1 hour 18 minutes to travel from Müllheim (Baden) to Mulhouse by train, the fastest services can get you there in as little as 24 minutes though.
+You'll usually find 26 trains per day running along the 13 miles (21 km) route between these two destinations.
 Once you're onboard, you can sit back and relax, as you won’t need to make any changes on your way to Mulhouse.
-Trains on this route are usually operated by either SNCF or DB.
-On board you'll find modern comfortable seating and plenty of room for luggage as standard.
+You'll be travelling with SNCF, DB or SBB on your way to Mulhouse, as these are the main rail operators on this route.

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Mulhouse by train, including our timetable where you can view first and last train times.